Abington Township, Montgomery County, Pennsylvania: Government

-Abington Township does not have a mayor.
-Rather it is governed by a Board of Commissioners who are elected one from each of the township's fifteen wards.
+Abington Township is a First Class Township governed by a Board of Commissioners who are elected one from each of the township's fifteen wards.
 A President of the Board is elected from among these commissioners, and serves as the head of government for Abington Township.
-Thomas Hecker is the current Commission President.
+Thomas Hecker is the current President of the Board of Commissioners.

 All of the township is in the Fourth Congressional District and is represented by Rep. Madeleine Dean (D).

 All of the township falls within the 4th Senatorial District in the Pennsylvania Senate and is Represented by Art Haywood (D).

-All of the township falls within the 153rd Legislative District in the PA House of Representatives and is represented by Ben Sanchez (D).
+Most of the township falls within the 153rd Legislative District in the PA House of Representatives and is represented by Ben Sanchez (D), with the northern portion of township within the 152nd Legislative District represented by Nancy Guenst (D).

 In 2004, Pennsylvanian political scientists Dr. G. Terry Madonna and Dr. Michael Young identified Abington Township as an especially interesting political bellwether — a local area "looked to for early readings of how national elections will turn out."